-The splendour of the room is testament to the restoration work conducted by The Trust.
-Having been painted and gilded in the 19th century, the room was restored to its original off-white colour scheme, providing a calm backdrop to the newly restored vibrant yellow silk damask on the chairs, sofa and curtains.
-This bright original colour scheme for the room brings light into a dark north-facing interior, and features the same patterns found in the Blue Drawing room and Family bedroom.
+The splendour of the room is testament to the restoration work conducted by The Dumfries House Trust.
+Having been painted and gilded in the 19th-century, the room was restored to its original off-white colour scheme, providing a calm backdrop to the newly restored vibrant yellow silk damask on the chairs, sofa and curtains.
+This bright original colour scheme for the room brings light into a dark north-facing interior, and features the same patterns found in the Blue Drawing Room and Family Bedroom.

-Above the doors there are charming late 18th century family portraits of the 6th Earl of Dumfries, Countess of Dumfries and their daughter, painted by a local artist, Anne Forbes.
-The portraits, acquired by the Trust from a member of the Crichton-Stuart family in 2011, are a reminder of the frequent use of the room by the residence families of the house.
+Above the doors there are charming late 18th-century family portraits of the 6th Earl of Dumfries, Countess of Dumfries and their daughter, painted by a local artist, Anne Forbes.
+The portraits, acquired by The Dumfries House Trust from a member of the Crichton-Stuart family in 2011, are a reminder of the frequent use of the room by the resident families of the house.

 The decorative plasterwork of the buffet-niche (a dining room design feature very particular to 18th century Scotland) displays a mask of Bacchus, baskets overflowing with fruit, carafes of wine, music and a bow with a quiver of arrows, all recalling the pleasures of polite society that the 6th Earl of Dumfries would have partaken in.

 The walnut harpsichord was made in London in 1772 by the prolific German born harpsichord maker, Jacob Kirkman.

 Unlike the colourful venetian chandeliers adorning the Blue Drawing Room and Pink Dining Room, the fine-cut glass chandelier with its serpentine arms is English, most likely made by George Maydwell and Richard Windle, whose London showrooms on the Strand were probably frequented by the 5th Earl.